TudorCalinCS/TransportPass/README.md

 4. **Payment Options**
    - Payment method for purchasing and renewing tickets and subscriptions.
+   - If the user is a student, pupil or pensioner, he benefits of free tickets and subscriptions.

 5. **Notifications**
    - Get alerts for events such as "Green Friday" where tickets are available for free.